asm0dey/staks/README.md

 // Usage in a coroutine context val books = runBlocking {
   staks(xml) {
-    list("book") {
-      // The list function provides a coroutine context for its lambda parseBook()
+    // The list function collects all book elements and applies our parsing function list("book") {
+      // Inside this lambda, we're in the context of a single book element
+      // Call our helper function to parse the current book parseBook()
     }
   }